Amazon com : U.S. blocks Amazon efforts to stop shareholder votes on facial recognition | MarketScreener

 One proposal would require Amazon to cease offering facial recognition to governments unless the company's board determined sales did not violate civil liberties.
 A second would call for an audit to examine the harm to rights and privacy, if any, that might result from the service, known as Rekognition.

 Both proposals face uphill battles to receive a majority of support from investors in the world's largest online retailer and cloud computing company.
-Founder and CEO Jeff Bezos will retain voting rights over about 16 percent of shares after he and MacKenzie Bezos divorce, she said on Thursday.
+Founder and CEO Jeff Bezos will retain voting rights over about 16 percent of shares after he and MacKenzie Bezos divorce, she said on Thursday. [nL1N21M1JB]

 Amazon declined to comment on the SEC decisions.
 The company is one of many marketers of facial recognition technology and has disclosed sales to law enforcement and to private customers using the service for purposes such as identifying celebrities.